ajilach/clamav-rest/README.md

 ## `/scan` endpoint

 As of release [20250109](https://github.com/ajilach/clamav-rest/releases/tag/20250109) the `/scan` endpoint is deprecated and `/v2/scan` is now the preferred endpoint to use.

 ### Differences between `/scan` and `/v2/scan`

 Since the endpoint can receive one or several files, the response has been updated to always be returned as a json array and the filename is now included as a property in the response, to make it easy to find out what file(s) contains virus.

 ## Centos Dockerfile

 The [centos.Dockerfile](./centos.Dockerfile) has been last updated in the release [20250109](https://github.com/ajilach/clamav-rest/releases/tag/20250109) but will not be maintained anymore going forward.
 If there are community members using it, please consider contributing.

+# Contributing

+We welcome and appreciate contributions from the community.
+To keep our project maintainable and high quality, please follow these best practices:

+- **Fork and Branch:** Fork the repository and work on a feature branch.
+Make sure your branch is up-to-date with the latest changes.
+- **Coding Standards:** Adhere to standard Go conventions and ensure your code is clean, well-documented, and tested.
+- **Commit Messages:** Write clear and concise commit messages explaining your changes.
+- **Pull Requests:** Open a pull request with a clear description of your changes and reference any related issues.
+Our maintainers will review and provide feedback.
+- **Issues:** If you encounter a bug or have a feature suggestion, please open an issue before starting work to discuss your idea.
+- **Documentation:** Update relevant documentation and tests as needed with your changes.

+Thank you for helping improve the project!

 # History